Last Updated on March 31, 2022 by Grow with Bovees

 With the added bonus of a dual chamber design for a constant supply of soil enhancing compost.

-The addition of; new kitchen scraps, grass clippings and other compost materials to the mix is quite easy, thanks to the integrated removable door made from polypropylene — a material that is known for its excellent flexural strength, and resistance to a wide range of bases and acids.
+The addition of any organic waste and carbon rich materials, such as; kitchen waste, grass clippings and other compost materials to the mix is quite easy, thanks to the integrated removable sliding door made from polypropylene — a material that is known for its excellent flexural strength, and resistance to a wide range of bases and acids.

 This ensures a long service life.